bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ## Try out the HTML5 client by installing it from packages

+<b>!!
+DRAFT - this section will be updated when BigBlueButton 1.0-beta is released</b>

 You can easily add the HTML5 client to your server so you can try it out.
 These are the steps to add it:

 ```